7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 We waste so much time on mindless habits, like endlessly scrolling through our phones or flipping through channels on the TV.

-If you monitor yourself for just one day, you’ll be amazed at how much time is lost by engaging in these mindless and fruitless activities, where your mind is distracted.
+If you monitor yourself for just one day, you’ll be amazed at how much time is lost by engaging in these mindless and fruitless activities.

 Ultimately, filtering out unnecessary information and avoiding useless activities allows you to focus your mind and efforts on things that are actually important.